-A.R.S. § 43-1022 30): The amount contributed to §529 college savings plans up to \$750.
+A.R.S. § 43-1022(30): The amount contributed to § 529 college savings plans up to \$750.

-A.R.S. § 43-1022(34): The amount of previously deferred discharge of indebtedness (DOI) included in gross income for the current year to the extent that the amount was previously added to Arizona income.
-A.R.S. § 43-1022(33): The amount of original issue discount (OID) not allowed to be deducted in computing federal taxable income under IRC § 108(i).
+A.R.S. § 43-1022(32): The amount of previously deferred discharge of indebtedness (DOI) included in gross income for the current year to the extent that the amount was previously added to Arizona income.

+A.R.S. § 43-1022(31): The amount of original issue discount (OID) not allowed to be deducted in computing federal taxable income under IRC § 108(i).

-A.R.S. § 43-1022(35): The net operating loss computed under § of the IRC in effect prior to enactment of special federal net operating loss rules per IRC § 172(b)(1)(H) for losses incurred during 2008 or 2009.
+A.R.S. § 43-1022(33): The net operating loss computed under § of the IRC in effect prior to enactment of special federal net operating loss rules per IRC § 172(b)(1)(H) for losses incurred during 2008 or 2009.

-In tax year 2010, subtractions on fiduciary tax returns were reported in combination with additions to fiduciary income on the front of the tax return.
-Therefore, information is only available on the value of subtractions not entirely offset by additions to fiduciary income for a total of \$11,581,091.
-Subtractions for income from a trust established as a medical savings account were reported on the front of the tax return for a total of \$486,081.
+In tax year 2012, subtractions on fiduciary tax returns were reported in combination with additions to fiduciary income on the front of the tax return.
+Therefore, information is only available on the value of subtractions not entirely offset by additions to fiduciary income for a total of \$15,679,344.
+Subtractions for income from a trust established as a medical savings account would be reported on the front of the tax return but no subtractions were claimed.